Brendon McCullum: England

 On 12 May 2022, he was appointed as a head coach of Test format for the England cricket team.
 His first assignment was a 3-Test home series against his home country New Zealand, which got off to a great start as England won the game at Lord's by 5 wickets.
 He then continued to coach the team to a second 5 wicket win on the batting-friendly Trent Bridge.
 Joe Root's 176 in the first innings was characterised by McCullum's coaching, as well as the bowling in the second innings, with McCullum advising positions to Ben Stokes, England's captain.
 The series clean sweep was completed with a victory by 7 wickets in the Third Test at Headingley.

 This was followed by a win against India at Edgbaston, where England chased down a record 378 for the loss of only three wickets.
-The new attacking, positive intention approach, instigated by McCullum and captain Ben Stokes was labelled Bazball by Andrew Miller, the UK editor of ESPNcricinfo, after McCullum's Baz nickname.
+The new attacking, positive intention approach, instigated by McCullum and captain Ben Stokes was labelled Bazball by Andrew Miller, the UK editor of Cricinfo, after McCullum's Baz nickname.
 The phrase picked up increasing use across the wider media.

 The South Africa cricket team toured England to play three Test matches in August 2022.
 England won the series win 2–1.

 In the winter of 2022 during England's tour of Pakistan, he coached England to the first ever whitewash of Pakistan in a home series.

-In September 2024, it was announced that in addition to his duties with the Test side, McCullum would take over as coach of the England limited-overs teams in January 2025.
+In September 2024, it was announced that in addition to his duties with the Test team, McCullum would take over as coach of the England limited-overs teams in January 2025.
 His contract, which had been due to expire in early 2026, was also extended until the end of the following year, after the World Cup.

+In the summer of 2025, India toured England to play a five match Test series for the Anderson-Tendulkar Trophy.
+The series was drawn 2–2.

+The 2025-26 Ashes series saw England lose all of the first three test matches and consequently the series.
+McCullum admitted after the third test that England's light preparation for the series may have been inadequate.
+In the Boxing Day Test, England registered their first Test win in Australia in nearly 15 years.
+England went on to lose the series 4–1.

+Following the Ashes series, the ECB announced that they would be conducting a review of the Ashes series, covering the preparation and planning of the tour, as well as the performances and behaviours of McCullum and the players.
+Following the review, the ECB opted to retain McCullum in his role as Test head coach.

+In February and March 2026, McCullum led England in the 2026 T20 World Cup.
+England reached the semi-finals and were knocked out by eventual champions India.

+In June 2026, New Zealand toured England in a three match Test series.
+New Zealand won the series 2–1.
+During the third Test, Ben Stokes announced his retirement from international cricket.